 The amount you can withdraw is usually limited to the amount required to cover the cost.

-You are not required to refund the withdrawal, but the funds from your retirement account will be lost.
+You are not required to refund the withdrawal, but you may lose the funds from your retirement account.
 In addition, if you’re under 59, you may be subject to income taxes and a 10% early withdrawal penalty.

 Install a payday advance app on your phone.